davidjohnbaker1/davidjohnbaker/content/posts/2023-01-09-orgflow-how-i-organize/index.md

 4. Actionable Items (the basic unit of work)
 5. Building TODOs (capturing without doing)
 6. Notes on Minutes and Communications (forcing actionable items on your colleagues)
+7. Building the Reference Archive (a work in progress)

 Now it's not like what I do is some perfect system that has clear boundaries.
 As discussed in GTD, learning to work this way is not about quick fixes.